What To Do During Your Gap Year Before Medical School

 6. Take Classes

-While a gap year can give the time to step away from academic work, depending on your circumstances and needs, you may want to further your education by taking additional classes.
+While a gap year before medical school can give you the time to step away from academic work, depending on your circumstances and needs, you may want/need to further your education by taking additional classes.

 Post-Baccalaureate Programs